How Long Does it Take Weed to Leave Your System After Smoking?

 First of All, Why Is THC So Damn Clingy?

-THC is fat-soluble, which means it loves to snuggle up in your body’s fat cells and hang out for days, sometimes weeks.
-It’s not like alcohol, which just peaces out in a day or so.
+The active ingredient that gets you high is (THC) is fat-soluble, which means it loves to snuggle up in your body’s fat cells and hang out for days, sometimes even weeks.

-THC has commitment issues; it leaves sloooowly.
+THC has commitment issues; it likes to leave sloooowly.

-Give It to Me Straight—How Long Does It Stay?
+Give It to Me Straight: How Long Does It Stay?

 Here’s the tricky part: how long weed stays in your system depends on a few things, like:

-Urine Test (the most common one):
+Urine Test (most common one):

-Heavy, longtime users: Up to 60+ days (yes, seriously)
+• Heavy, longtime users: Up to 60+ days (yep, seriously)

-Urine tests don’t mess around.
 They’re like your nosy aunt at Thanksgiving who knows you’ve been up to something.

 Blood Test:

-BUT can be longer for heavy users
+• BUT, again, can be longer for heavy users

 Saliva Test: